keeps/roda/README.md

 #### Linux

-On Linux,use the following instructions:
+On Linux, use the following instructions:

 1. Install docker for your system: https://docs.docker.com/engine/installation/
 2. Pull or update to the latest roda container, on the command line run:  `sudo docker pull keeps/roda`